Duty of a Landowner/Possessor in Atlanta

 Not every person who enters onto land is invited to do so.
 The clearest example of this is trespassers.
 These are people who enter onto private land without the invitation of the owner.
 O.C.G.A. §51-3-3 states that the duty of a landowner/possessor in Atlanta is not owed towards trespassers and must only refrain from causing a willful or wanton injury.
 Therefore, a landowner is only responsible for injuries suffered by a trespasser if they intentionally set traps or if the land is so inherently dangerous that no person should enter.

 Finally, the last class of people is licensees.
 Under O.C.G.A. §51-3-2, a licensee is a person who is permitted to enter land for their own benefit or interests.
 However, this does not include customers, servants, or trespassers.
 In other words, these are people who enter land without express permission of the landowner but are still legally allowed to be there.
 Here, the landowner must refrain from causing and willful or wanton injury to the visitor.

-How an Atlanta Negligent Security Attorney Could Help
+Duty of a Landowner/Possessor in Atlanta and How an Atlanta Negligent Security Attorney Could Help

 Many injuries that happen while visiting another person’s property are the landowner’s fault.
 This can be a private home, business, or private property held open to ticket holders.
 The level of duty of a landowner/possessor in Atlanta is determined not by the type of property but by the reason the visitor has for being there.